-Professional garden designers Rob Hardy & Co Garden Design are creating a Macmillan Legacy Garden at this year’s RHS Flower Show Tatton Park.
-The space is designed to be peaceful and contemplative, so we asked Rob to share some tips and advice for creating such a space at home.
+Professional garden designers Rob Hardy & Co Garden Design created the Gold medal winning Macmillan Legacy Garden at the 2021 RHS Flower Show Tatton Park.
+The space was designed to be peaceful and contemplative, so we asked Rob to share some tips and advice for creating such a space at home.
 If you’re wondering how to make a peaceful garden space, read on for ideas that you can replicate in a corner or area of your outdoor space.
+Scroll to the bottom of this article for photos of the Macmillan Legacy Garden.

 With all the stress and busyness of everyday life, what could be better than creating an oasis of calm in our own gardens; a space to unwind after a busy day at work?